6 Secrets to Confess to Your Eye Doctor

 Plus, a comprehensive eye exam can even uncover symptoms of concussions if the injury itself has gone undiagnosed, according to the AOA.
 (Let’s be honest, many of us don’t think to call any doctor after every bump or head bang.)
 Your eye doctor can also help refer you to a concussion specialist, if needed.

-Confession #6: I’ve Been Diagnosed with a Chronic Illness
+Secret #6: I’ve Been Diagnosed with an Illness

 Dr. Collins likes to be informed of her patients’ new medical diagnoses, especially high blood pressure and diabetes.
 People with these conditions are at risk for retinopathy, where damage to the blood vessels in the eye can lead to blurry vision or a loss of eyesight, according to the American Heart Association.